fslaborg/zzarchive-fslaborg.github.io/content/index.md

       <div class="col-xs-12 col-md-4 col-sm-6">
         <h2><span><i class="fa fa-comments"></i></span> Open-source</h2>
         <p>
-          All libraries included in FsLab are licensed under OSI-approved licenses and have an active community of contributors on GitHub.
+          All packages included in FsLab have OSI-approved licenses with an active community of contributors on GitHub.
         </p>
       </div>
       <div class="col-xs-12 col-md-4 col-sm-6">
         <h2><span><i class="fa fa-cubes"></i></span> Cross-platform</h2>
         <p>
-          The packages in FsLab run on Mac, Linux and Windows.
-You can use them with Emacs, Visual Studio Code, Visual Studio or any other F#-enabled editor.
+          The FsLab packages run on Mac, Linux and Windows.
+You can use them with Emacs, VSCode, Visual Studio or other F#-enabled editors.
         </p>
       </div>
       <div class="col-xs-12 col-md-4 col-sm-6">
         <h2><span><i class="fa fa-line-chart"></i></span> Interactive</h2>
         <p>
-          FsLab encourages an interactive development style.
-This makes it easy to explore the data and experiment with different analyses.
+          FsLab can be used with scripts and notebooks.
+This makes it easy to explore the data, experiment with different analyses and share the results.
         </p>
       </div>
       <div class="col-xs-12 col-md-4 col-sm-6">